Gluten and wheat-free school lunch made easy as ABC

 • If you have opted for your child to have school dinners, it is critical to ensure the kitchen staff understand the dangers of cross contamination.
 Those in the kitchen should treat someone with coeliac disease as they would someone with a food allergy.

 • Although it can be easier to give your child the same food from day-to-day, a child can quickly grow bored so may be tempted to food swap with their friends.
-To avoid this, change the lunchbox contents on a regular basis.
-Why not tempt your child with a simple pasta salad using gluten free pasta – try DS-gluten free Fusilli Pasta (RRP £1.69, 500g).
+To avoid this, change the lunch box contents on a regular basis.
+Why not tempt your child with a simple pasta salad using gluten free and wheat-free pasta.

-• When preparing lunch, send your child off with a mid morning snack to curb a desire for crisps.
-Our DS-gluten free Chocolate and Orange Crispy Bars (RRP £2.10, 180g) are perfect for this.
+• When preparing lunch, send your child off with a mid morning snack to kerb a desire for crisps.

 • No child likes to be different from their friends and children shouldn’t feel like they are being punished for having the condition.
-A child doesn’t need to miss out on their favourite sandwiches with gluten and wheat free bread.
-Try our DS-gluten free White Ciabatta Rolls (£1.99, 200g) as they are low in fat and are delicious with any sandwich filler.
+A child doesn’t need to miss out on their favourite sandwiches with gluten and wheat-free bread.

 Monica Costa founded London Mums in September 2006 after her son Diego’s birth together with a group of mothers who felt the need of meeting up regularly to share the challenges and joys of motherhood in metropolitan and multicultural London.
 London Mums is the FREE and independent peer support group for mums and mumpreneurs based in London https://londonmumsmagazine.com and you can connect on Twitter @londonmums